Valve Corporation was born on August 24th, 1996 founded by former Microsoft employees Mike Harrington and Gabe Newell.

 Portal originally released as part of the Orange Box package (including Half-Life 2 and Team Fortress 2) for Windows, Xbox 360 and Playstation 3 in 2007.
 Portal: Still Alive was released as an Xbox Live Arcade title in October 2008 which featured 14 new levels and new achievements.
 The new content was based on levels from Portal: The Flash Version made by We Create Stuff.
 A sequel featuring co-op campaign released to Windows, Mac, Xbox 360 and Playstation 3 in 2011.

 Left 4 Dead

-Development on Left 4 Dead started in mid-2005 by Turtle Rock Studios who were aiming to create a horror film-inspired game that combined the best of narrative-driven single player games with the social and high replayability of multiplayer games.
+Development on Left 4 Dead started in mid-2005 by Turtle Rock Studios who were aiming to create a horror film-inspired game that combined the best of narrative-driven single-player games with the social and high replayability of multiplayer games.
 Valve had a good relationship with the development team which lead to them purchasing rights to the title in 2008.
-And to give it the best possible chance as success, financed a $10,000,000 marketing campaign for the game across the US and Europe.
+And to give it the best possible chance of success, financed a $10,000,000 marketing campaign for the game across the US and Europe.

 Left 4 Dead released to Windows and Xbox 360 on 17 November 2008, followed by many expansions and a full sequel exactly a year later for PC and Xbox on 17 November 2009.